 Another method is to use a technique called regularization.
 Regularization works by adding a new term to the error calculation that is based on the number of terms in the multiple regression equation.
 More terms in the equation will inherently lead to a higher regularization error, while fewer terms inherently lead to a lower regularization error.
 Additionally, the penalty for adding terms in the regularization equation can be increased or decreased as desired.
 Increasing the penalty will also lead to a higher regularization error, while decreasing it will lead to a lower regularization error.

 With a regularization term added to the error equation, minimizing the error means not just minimizing the error in the model but also minimizing the number of terms in the equation.
 This will inherently lead to a model with a worse fit to the training data, but will also inherently lead to a model with fewer terms in the equation.
 Higher penalty/term values in the regularization error create more pressure on the model to have fewer terms.

-How Can I Make Sense of My Model?
+How to Make Sense of My Multiple Regression Model

 The model you’ve created is not just an equation with a bunch of numbers in it.
 Each one of the coefficients you derived states the impact an independent variable has on the dependent variable assuming all others are held equal.
 For instance, our commute time example says the average commute will take

 B_2 minutes longer for each stoplight in a person’s commute path.
 If the model development process returns 2.32 for B_2, that means each stoplight in a person’s path adds 2.32 minutes to the drive.